October 2024 Trail Night

 Check the website too! http://www.fomp.org

-The rest of the info you need: FOMP and USFS provide all the necessary tools.
-Volunteers should wear appropriate clothing for performing outdoor landscaping type of work.
-Volunteers should wear long pants and sturdy shoes and bring leather gloves, a hat, a personal water supply, eye protection, sunscreen, and bug repellent.
-We meet rain or shine unless there is lightning active in the area.
+For the rest of the info you need, FOMP and USFS provide all the necessary tools.
+Volunteers should wear appropriate clothing for performing outdoor landscaping work, such as long pants and sturdy shoes.
+They should also bring leather gloves, a hat, a personal water supply, eye protection, sunscreen, and bug repellent.
+We meet rain or shine unless there is lightning active in the area

 FOMP